TABLE OF CONTENTS

 Dogs with hip dysplasia can benefit immensely from physical therapy.
 Among the most effective types of therapy available for dogs is swimming.
 The great thing about swimming is that your dog’s hip joint doesn’t have to bear any extra pressure.
 Your dog will be able to move around freely in the water.

-Inflammation can lead to the pain increasing.
+Inflammation can lead to pain increasing.
 Your dog will suffer from discomfort, which can be heart-wrenching for you as a pet parent.
 Talk to your vet about giving your dog any medications that might help with countering inflammation.

 Should You Try Supplements?